vseryakov/alpinejs-app/README.md

  - `path:restore` - is sent by the window `popstate` event from `app.start`
  - `path:save` - is sent by `app.render` for main components only
+ - `path:push` - is sent just before calling `history.pushState` with the path to be pushed
  - `component:create` - is sent when a new component is created, { type, name, element, params }
  - `component:delete` - is sent when a component is deleted, { type, name, element, params }
  - `component:event` - a generic event defined in `app.event` is received by every live component and is handled by `onEvent(...)` method if exist.